 A special event is an event which is larger than a street party, such as a carnival or food festival.

-- apply for a road restriction for a special event
+Apply for a road restriction for a large event

 You should read the guidance for event organisers: